apakhbari/malaghe/README.md

 ---
 ## ⚠️ WARNING ⚠️

-This project is using kubernetes + microservices architecture and no longer maintained.
 I've stopped using the workflow that made it relevant to me.

 ---